 Seller-Financing Also an Option to Maximize Purchase Price for Your Business

 Sellers also generally receive a higher purchase price for their business from partially seller-financed transaction (where the seller holds a portion of the purchase price as a Note due from the buyer) because buyers do not have to fully fund the deal.
-Instead, the seller assumes the risk of the buyer defaulting (in which case they have the assets of the business as collateral).
-While this may result in a higher overall purchase price, the seller will not get all their proceeds up front at closing.
+Instead, the seller assumes the risk of the buyer defaulting (using the assets of the business as collateral).
+This risk should (in theory) be compensated for by a higher overall purchase price.

 A professional business broker should ensure that every seller receives the highest possible purchase price for their business.
 The adjusted owner benefit must be properly identified and presented to buyers in a liquid market, while the buyer’s financing options must also be explored.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today at 561-827-1181 for a FREE evaluation of your business.